plumoblong/unsubstantial/README.md

 This is a public repository of https://plumoblong.itch.io/unsubstantial!

 # About
-Boomer Shooter inspired rouge-lite experience.
-You can [read more here!](https://plumoblong.itch.io/unsubstantial) Join the community at https://discord.gg/t2RjkVAn3Z!!!
+Boomer Shooter inspired arcade rouge-lite experience.
+You can [read more here!](https://plumoblong.itch.io/unsubstantial) I started developing it May 9th 2024
+Join the community at https://discord.gg/t2RjkVAn3Z!!!

 Credit to [Majikayo Games](https://www.youtube.com/@MajikayoGames/videos) for the Source Engine styled movement (from version 0.96 onwards) and the [DungeonGenerator addon](https://github.com/majikayogames/SimpleDungeons) in older version (before 0.96) and other codebase help.
 Thank you!